- Horizontal pick ups are discussed in part 2,

 RATE OF PICKUP

-Now we come to the question of the RATE of pickup.
-In a nutshell, the problem is that stockinette (the most common knit fabric) is not square.
+Now comes the question of the RATE of pickup.
+The basic problem is that stockinette (the most common knit fabric) isn't square.
 A typical gauge in worsted weight yarn is 5 st/in, 7 rows/in.
-If you attach two such fabrics to one another via picking up stitches along a selvedge, you can see the mismatch which will occur between rows and stitches.
-In other words, if you pick up at a rate of 1:1 (one loop per row) you will get 7 loops where you really need only 5.So, how to adjust the rate of pickup?
-There are many different opinions about this.
-I think probably the most common trick is to simply skip rows on the pickup process.
-So, if you were using the added yarn method, with a 5-stitch:7-row pickup ratio you would skip drawing up loops in 2 of every 7 rows.
-This would bring your live stitches on the needle to the exact number you need for a 5-st/inch gauge.
+Attaching two stockinette fabrics via picking up stitches along a selvedge creates a gauge mismatch between rows and stitches: picked up at a rate of 1:1 (one loop per row) you'd get 7 loops where you need only 5.So, how to adjust the rate of pickup?
+Lots of different opinions about this!
+Probably the most common trick is to simply skip rows on the pickup process.
+So, if using the added yarn method for a 5-stitch:7-row pickup ratio, you'd skip drawing up loops in 2 of every 7 rows.
+This would reduce your live stitches on the needle to the number you need for a 5-st/inch gauge.
+So, it works, but, IMHO, this isn't the best approach.
+If you think about it, skipping rows makes for an uneven gappy edge, and the underlying fabric responds by flaring or puckering.

-The spacing isn't even, I fudged the spacing to be able to illustrate two increases |
+| The spacing isn't even, I fudged the spacing to be able to illustrate two increases |

-If you are knitting BANDS, an even better trick (imho) is to sufficiently change the GAUGE of the knitting you are going to add on the newly-picked-up stitches, so that this new knitting is at the natural pickup gauge of 1:1.
+If knitting BANDS, an even better trick (imho) is to sufficiently change the GAUGE of the knitting you are going to add on the newly-picked-up stitches, so that this new knitting is at the natural pickup gauge of 1:1.
 With the added-yarn method, this means you need not decrease.
 With the every-other row fabric method, you would double your number of stitches by k1, m1 in the first row to get to the same 1:1 ratio as added-yarn method (one stitch picked up for each row of selvedge).

-The band-facing is picked up via the "beautiful" method, which is an added-yarn technique. |
+| The band-facing is picked up via the "beautiful" method, which is an added-yarn technique. |

-I will leave you with an aside on garter stitch which has the unique property of being "square," For this reason, it is a very good choice for modular knitting, which often features attached squares, triangles or strips at various angles to one another.
-In the context of picking up stitches, garter stitch is naturally picked up and knit at a 1:1 ratio without having to perform any tricks at all.
-However, as The Provisional Kitchener states in the comments, this is only an APPARENT 1:1 ratio, it is actually a 1:2 ratio because garter has "got as many stitches as ridges in a square - one ridge being made up of two rows.
-Which means you pick up one stitch every second row (which is every ridge)."(Thank you PK, for this good catch!)
+I end with an aside on garter stitch which has the unique property of being "square."
+For this reason, it's a great choice for modular knitting, meaning, squares, triangles or strips attached at various angles to one another.
+Garter stitch is naturally picked up and knit at a 1:1 ratio without having to perform any tricks at all.

 --TK